Chahar Gulshan

 Chahar Gulshan ("Four Gardens") is an 18th-century Persian language book about the history of India.
-It was written by Rai Chatar Man Kayath of Mughal empire in 1759 CE.
+It was written by Rai Chatar Man Kayath of the Mughal Empire in 1759 CE.
 It is also known as Akhbar-un Nawadir or Akhbaru-l-Nawadir ("Accounts of Rare Things").

 Date and authorship

 The book was written by Rai Chatar Man Kayath, also known as Rai Chaturman Saksena Kayasth.
 The author was a Kayastha of the Saksinah (Saxena) clan.
 The preface states that the book was completed in 1173 A.H.
 (1759 CE), and was commissioned by Wazir Gazi-ud-din Khan.

 Chahar Gulshan was completed only a week before the author's death.
 His grandson Rai Chandrabhan Raizadah re-arranged the content and added a second preface to the book in 1789.
-Raizada's copy is the earliest surviving manuscript (Bodleian 264), likely copied from the original.
+Raizada's copy is the earliest surviving manuscript, likely copied from the original.
+It is held in the Bodleian Library, with the shelfmark MS Elliott 366.

 Content

 The title of the book ("four gardens") refers to its four sections.